marmelab/react-admin/docs/Theming.md

 ## Notifications

-If you use your own layout (or custom login page), then you probably use the `<Notification>` component.

-You can override the notification duration by setting the `autoHideDuration` prop.
-It defaults to 4000, i.e. 4 seconds.
+You can override the notification component, for instance to change the notification duration.
+It defaults to 4000, i.e. 4 seconds, and you can override it using the `autoHideDuration` prop.
 For instance, to create a custom Notification component with a 5 seconds default:

 ```jsx
 // in src/MyNotification.js